The balmy weather in the Mediterranean is the perfect environment to produce nutritious, delicious Greek herbs.

 It also stimulates the appetite and helps in the treatment of diarrhea, bowel spasms, pain from colic, and nausea.

-It can also be applied externally as an antiseptic on wounds and insect bites, offering immediate relief.
+It can be applied externally as an antiseptic on wounds and insect bites, offering immediate relief.

 Achillea, or yarrow, (achillea millefolium) is a plant that grows in Europe, Asia, and North America with beneficial properties known since ancient times.

 Yarrow has a variety of beneficial effects for overall health.
-It is considered as a strong remedy against heavy sweating and, if drunk hot, it is thought to help detoxifying the body.
+It is considered a strong remedy against heavy sweating and, if drunk hot, it is thought to help detoxify the body.